VA Loan Assumption: How It Works (Fees, Eligibility, Entitlement)

 Save time and money

 As a seller, allowing another veteran to assume your VA home loan means that you can avoid the lengthy sales process and simplify the transfer.
-In most cases, there is no need for a new appraisal or additional credit check, and the assumption completed in a shorter period of time.
+In most cases, there is no need for a new appraisal or additional credit check, and the assumption can be completed in a shorter period of time.
 This can be a great option for those who need to sell their home quickly or are looking for a simpler transaction.
 In the case of death, for example, this can allow the surviving spouse to take over full ownership of the home with minimal additional expense and hassle.
 Once the process is complete, and you have obtained a release of liability (explained later) from your lender or Hawaii VA home loan mortgage broker, you can apply to have your VA loan benefit restored, either partially or in full.

 Eligible for full loan benefits